Take a tour of a working goat cheese ranch

 “It is absolutely majestic” – Jill Hammond

-Stepladder Creamery was started roughly five years ago when Jack Rudolph returned home to run his grandfather, Jack Russell’s ranch, which was established in 1871.
-What started out as a hobby farm for Jack while working in the Palo Alto Tech industry launched into a full-fledged business.
-Today, Jack, his wife Michelle and a small, passionate staff manage the farm and the booming success of the creamy which began with only a handful of goats and a third-generation rancher teaching himself to make cheese in his kitchen.
+Stepladder Creamery was started in 2014 when Jack Rudolph returned home to run his grandfather, Jack Russell’s ranch, which was established in 1871.
+What started out as a hobby farm for Jack while working in the Palo Alto tech industry launched into a full-fledged business.
+Today, Jack, his wife Michelle and a small, passionate staff manage the farm and a booming successful creamy, which began with only a handful of goats and a third-generation rancher teaching himself to make cheese in his kitchen.

 “It is absolutely majestic,” said Jill Hammond, Business Development Manager for Stepladder Creamery.
 While the goats are the main attraction, a climate, which facilitates citrus and avocado groves, adds to the idyllic setting of the farm.
-“I think because it’s run by a new generation of people, it’s younger and has a hip vibe about it.
-It’s not like a petting zoo, it’s a working farm with a lot of young interesting people who are all really passionate, it’s rad.”
+“I think because its run by a new generation, it’s younger and has a hip vibe about it.
+It’s not like a petting zoo, it’s a working farm with a lot of young interesting people who are really passionate, it’s rad.”

-Stepladder Creamery opens it home to the public through guided private tours, for a special behind-the-scenes look at the goats, and people who are creating award-winning cheese for restaurants and shops up and down the coast of California.
+Stepladder Creamery opens its home to the public through guided tours and special behind-the-scenes looks at the goats and people who are creating award-winning cheese for restaurants and shops throughout California.

-The guests will learn about the history of the ranch, as well as the goats as they meet the herd in the goat barn.
-From there they will continue to the milking parlor to enjoy a demonstration, as well as follow the process of creating cheese from milk in the creamery; ending the tour with the tasting room and farm shop as well.
+Guests learn about the history of the ranch and the goats as they meet the herd in the goat barn.
+The tour continues to the milking parlor for a demonstration, then to the creamery to follow the process of creating cheese.
+The tour ends in the tasting room and farm shop.

-Open year-round for tours, aspects of the tour change with the seasons.
-“You’ll learn what’s going on this season.
-We’re about to have babies in the spring so there’s a lot going on in the world of the goats,” Hammond said.
-“It’s awesome, it’s different from a lot of other farm tours in that it’s fairly structured and structured because its such a private family farm.
-It creates a more intimate experience.”
+Open year-round, the tours change with the seasons.
+“You’ll learn what’s going on for each season.
+In the spring the goats have their babies so there’s a lot going on in the world of the goats,” Hammond said.
+“It’s awesome, it’s different from a lot of other farm tours in that it’s fairly structured.
+Because it’s a private family farm it’s a more intimate experience.”

 “I would love for people to know that it’s a place to spend an afternoon if you’re looking for something to do in Cambria,” Hammond added.
-“It’s a special place, off the grid which offers a very different experience from the madhouse of visiting Hearst Castle.
-That’s not the experience here but its equally as cool.”
+“It’s a special place, off the grid which offers a very different experience from visiting Hearst Castle, and its equally as cool.”

-Private creamery tours are one-hour long and give visitors a unique opportunity to see the herd of LaMancha goats, see the inside the milking parlor, peek into the creamery and learn all about how we make our cheeses.
-Every tour ends with a tasting of seasonal cow and goat milk cheeses.
-Due to staffing limitations on our working farm, there is a $100 minimum for tours.
-Group Creamery Tours are offered on select days and have a 2-person minimum at $20 per person.
-Children under the age of 5 are free and do not require a ticket.
-Book online at www.stepladdercreamery.com, (805) 395-3015.
+Group Creamery Tours are one-hour long and give visitors a unique opportunity to see the herd of Lamancha goats, the inside of the milking parlor, peek into the creamery and learn how the cheese is made.
+Every tour ends with a cheese tasting.
+These tours are $20 per person.
+Children under the age of 3 are free and do not require a ticket.
+Please be considerate and supervise your children at all times.